 - salt and pepper to taste

 - When parsnips are almost roasted, start to prepare your other ingredients.
-Thinly slice the leek into quarters – cut the end off the leek, cut in half horizontally and then vertical so your leek is in four long pieces.
-Thinly slice from there.
+Thinly slice the leek into quarters - cut the end off the leek, cut in half horizontally and then vertical so your leek is in four long pieces, then thinly slice.
 Chiffonade 4 large sage leaves or 6 medium sage leaves.
 Remove the thyme leaves from the sprigs.
 Drain and rinse your beans and set aside.

 - In a stock pot, heat 3 tablespoons of olive oil.
 Add the leeks and sauté about 3 minutes.
 Add the herbs and sauté 3 minutes more or until the leeks are translucent.
 Add the beans, roasted parsnips, roasted garlic, salt, white pepper and 4 cups of chicken stock.
 Stir the ingredients, reduce to medium heat and bring to a boil - about 10-15 minutes.

 - Reduce heat to low and add the remaining 2 cups of chicken stock.
 Stir to combine and then blend the ingredients together using an immersion blender.